balenaltd/handbook/docs/products-and-productization/product-lifecycle-and-custodianship.md

 Feature complete, maintenance only, receiving external contributions

 ### Revenue generating
-The product generates so much value for its users that they’re willing to pay to use it.
+The product generates so much value for its users that they’re willing to pay to use it or it can be spun off into its own entity.

+### Obsolete/Redundant
+The problem that this product solves no longer exists - it can be retired.